Shercosta/NaZMa/README.md

 # Website for NaZMa Office
 This is a work code

-BPMR file contains a mockup for the project
+BMPR file contains a mockup for the project.
+Open the file using Balsamiq app